silverwind/ip-bigint/README.md

 For IPv4 returns `{number, version}`.
 For IPv6 returns `{number, version, [ipv4mapped], [scopeid]}`.

+There is only rudimentary validation that the passed string is actually an IP address.
+You are encouraged to validate yourself using modules like `ip-regex`.

 ### stringifyIp({number, version, [ipv4mapped], [scopeid]})

 Convert a object to string.
 Returns `ip`.
 For IPv6, `ip` is normalized to the "best representation" all-lowercase shortest possible form.